 · Establish an energy use baseline and develop a plan to reduce energy use by 20% in the next 5 years

 · Adopt the Stretch Code which requires more efficient materials for all new construction

 Learn more about the State DOER Green Communities Designation Program here: http://www.mass.gov/eea/energy-utilities-clean-tech/green-communities/gc-grant-program/

-The Town is in the process of finalizing its LEAP plan which will examine how our municipal, residential, and commercial sectors can work together to reduce their energy consumption over the next 5 years.
-Town Staff, working with the Metropolitan Area Planning Council (MAPC) and a team of key stakeholders has developed four milestones for Town wide Energy reduction:
+The Town developed a LEAP plan which examined how our municipal, residential, and commercial sectors can work together to reduce their energy consumption over 5 years.
+Town Staff, working with the Metropolitan Area Planning Council (MAPC) and a team of key stakeholders developed four milestones for Town-wide Energy reduction:

 - By 2020, reduce Framingham community energy use by 20%

 - By 2020, increase the percentage of Framingham’s renewable energy production by 10%.

 - Create a communications strategy for continued Clean Energy Outreach and Education

 - Develop a strategy for Framingham to sustain its clean energy efficiency and generation efforts.